 For the bowls

 - 800 g frozen floret mix I used Iceland foods frozen floret mix

 - 1 handful of roasted peppers in olive oil drained

 For the falafels:

-- Add the chickpeas, garlic, onions and coriander into a food processor and whiz until the mixture is coarsely ground.
+- Add the chickpeas, garlic, onions, coriander and quinoa into a food processor and whiz until the mixture is coarsely ground.

 - Then add in the oil and pulse until the mixture is finely chopped but not mushy.

 - Transfer the mixture to a bowl and add in all the spices, salt, baking powder and ground almonds and mix well.